damienjburks/opa-policies/README.md

 ### Debugging Policies

 Use OPA's trace feature to debug:

 ```bash
 opa eval -i tfplan.json -d <policy-file> --log-level debug "data.<package>.deny"
 ```

-## Contributing

-Contributions are welcome!
-If you have ideas for new policies, improvements, or bug fixes, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by the power of Open Policy Agent and the flexibility of Terraform.
-- Special thanks to the DevSecOps community for best practices and tools.

----

-Happy policy writing! :shield: